Terms of Service

 9.1 The Client is responsible for the accuracy and completeness of the project/work/items/documents and all information provided to the Contractor to complete the service/services.

-9.2 It is the sole responsibility of the Client to ensure that their work does not breach plagiarism and copyright guidelines.
+9.2 It is the responsibility of the Client to ensure that their work does not breach plagiarism and copyright guidelines.

 9.3 The Contractor is not liable for incidental, indirect, consequential, special, punitive, or exemplary damages, including the following: